 Vice President, Clinical Operations

 Karl Cremer serves as Vice President of Clinical Operations.
-He has 30+ years of experience building clinical departments and managing clinical programs leading to four product approvals (2 drugs, 2 devices).
-Prior to joining Metacrine, he was Executive Director of Clinical Operations at Triphase Accelerator where he was responsible for conducting the clinical studies in patients with multiple myeloma and glioblastoma that led to Celgene’s acquisition of marizomib in 2016.
-He received his PharmD degree at the University of the Pacific (Stockton, CA), completed a Clinical Residency in ICU Medicine (VAMC, La Jolla, CA), completed a Research Fellowship in Cardiology and Pharmacokinetics (University of Florida, Gainesville, FL), and started his academic career at the University of Texas Health Science Center (San Antonio, TX).
-He has experience in a broad base of therapeutic areas including gastroenterology, oncology, hematology, cardiology, pulmonology, neurology, dermatology, and infectious diseases (including HIV).
+He has more than 30 years of experience building clinical departments and managing clinical programs, and was a key leader in five product approvals.
+Previously he was Executive Director of Clinical Operations at Triphase Accelerator, where he was responsible for conducting clinical studies in patients with multiple myeloma and glioblastoma, leading to Celgene’s acquisition of assets related to marizomib in 2016.
+He has experience in a broad base of therapeutic areas.
+He received his Pharm.D. at the University of the Pacific, completed a Clinical Residency in ICU Medicine at Veterans Association Medical Center in La Jolla, California, completed a Research Fellowship in Cardiology and Pharmacokinetics at University of Florida, and started his academic career at the University of Texas Health Science Center at San Antonio.

 Brandee Wagner, PhD

 Executive Director, Biology